rd235/strcase/README.md

 Given that I am going to use this in several projects of mine, I decided to publish it as a tiny independent project.

-Dear colleagues developers, I hope you'll enjoy it!
+Developer, Dear colleagues, I hope you'll enjoy it!

 renzo, June 4 2018